lxnnydev/CaseCreator/README.md

 # CaseCreator
-CaseCreator for Bloxrocket made in .NET Framework 4.8 This uses the Rolimons API to fetch the latest limiteds
+This is a CaseCreator for Bloxrocket made in .NET Framework 4.8!
+This uses the Rolimons API to fetch the latest limiteds.
-Note: This was originally a private test project so the code is be very messy and the UI is poorly designed
+Note: This was originally a private test project so the code is be very messy and the UI is poorly designed.

 Example: